Fluid-AI/marketprophecy/README.md

 Also see a sample pull request [here](https://github.com/Fluid-AI/marketprophecy/pull/2)

 Put your name as the pull request heading and in the details you can put your Email ID and as an additional optional item a base64 encoding of your mobile number. eg. (911111000 becomes OTExMTExMDAw).
 In case you are not comfortable putting your encoded mobile number you can just put in your email and name.
-In the pull request please have a readme file called results.md with published results.
+In the pull request please have a readme file called results.md with published results..

 <br />